madebygps/7-day-youtube-starterkit/start-here/README.md

 ### Tripod

 You can find decent tripods for ~ 25 USD, so I think it's a no brainer owning one if you are going to use a camera that isn't a webcam.
 There are so many options, I have one from amazon I got 4 years ago for $20 and it still works great.
-Time for some googling :)

 ### Microphone